Translate

 Here I will look at combinations of cyclohexane and absolute ethanol.

-There is a contradiction within the literature concerning the miscibility or immiscibility of ethanol and cyclohexane.
-This may be understandable because the UCST (upper critical solution temperature ) of the combination is reported to be -16℃.
-In the laboratory, it is difficult to maintain the contents of a separatory funnel even at a temperature less than 0℃ without special cooling but this should be much less a problem in the plant where extractions are conducted in a reactor completely surrounded by a heating/cooling jacket and the entire charge is maintained under inert gas throughout.
-Consequently one might expect that two phases would not be seen in the laboratory but are reasonably easily achieved with the more effective plant cooling systems.
+There are contradictory teachings in the literature concerning the miscibility or immiscibility of ethanol and cyclohexane.
+This confusion may be because the UCST (upper critical solution temperature ) of the combination is reported to be -16℃.
+In the laboratory, it is difficult to maintain the contents of a separatory funnel at any temperature less than 0℃ but this should be much less a problem in the plant where extractions are conducted in a reactor completely surrounded by a heating/cooling jacket and the entire charge is maintained throughout under inert gas.
+Therefore, one could predict that two phases might not be seen in the laboratory but would be reasonably easily achieved with the more readily accessible plant peripherals.

 Ethanol and cyclohexane do have an azeotrope ( bp 64.9℃ ) that boils significantly below the boiling point of either pure ethanol ( bp 78.5℃ ) or pure cyclohexane ( bp 81.4℃ ).
 Mixtures in any proportion of these two pure liquids will give a homogeneous reaction medium above -16℃ and fractional distillation of the reaction mixture will remove the azeotropic composition and leave the non-volatile substrates in either ethanol or cyclohexane depending upon what solvent predominated in the starting mix.